 There’s already both a large grill and griddle space in the back, along with fry bins for French fries, sweet potato fries and such.
 Cornmeal battered items such as fried zucchini are already being considered; he also mentioned a tempura battered whole okra, which really piqued my interest.
 The fryers will also be used for other items such as wonton skins and tortilla strips that will be fried fresh for the multitude of salads the restaurant will offer.
 Unlike Za Za, the salads at Big Orange will be sculpturally designed, pretty plates with arranged ingredients rather that dressing-tossed works.
 He did say the option to have light, medium or heavy dressing on a salad would still be offered, just like at Za Za.

 So… orange.
 There will be an orange cocktail of some sort.
-There won’t be an orange burger.
+There won’t be an orange burger (EDITED: Well, I photographed a burger that looked orange a few months later).
 It won’t be excessively gimmicky.
 I can appreciate that.

 Furniture has been ordered — Beachboard seems very excited about it, neat chairs and tables inside, some fantastic orange umbrellas on the patio.
 He says the patio’s probably going to be expanded from its current size to make use of the long side of the building.
 There’s a really cool light feature coming in, too, along with some wood cladding for some wall spaces.